tiendung/tamedu/README.md

 https://stackoverflow.com/questions/8854359/exception-open-failed-eacces-permission-denied-on-android
 https://developer.android.com/training/permissions/requesting.html

-### TODO: How to make use of Google Keep widget and Zalo floating widget?
+### LATER: How to make use of Google Keep widget and Zalo floating widget?

  Google Keep widget click on [+] button will show a popup menu that dim the whole screen.
 It very good to quick select a task.
 Select a phap to play for example ...